Improving the water quality of Lakeside is critical as it is an important feeder into Eprapah Creek, which in turn feeds into Moreton Bay.

 The significance of this lake behind us here at Victoria Point Lakeside, not only is very much exposed to our community because it’s right here on the edge of a boardwalk where people enjoy the hospitality of Lakeside but also it’s an important feeder into Eprapah Creek, which is one of our main tributaries that feed into Moreton Bay.

-We’re keen to improve that quality and this is just one more opportunity that Redland is taking with SPEL Environmental to do just that.
+We’re keen to improve that quality and this is just one more opportunity that Redland is taking with SPEL Stormwater to do just that.

 What is really good about this floating treatment wetland behind me, is that there are no chemicals involved.
 It’s completely natural and so there are no other impacts across the broader environment.